 Saying that air gapping a system is anything but the most secure and invulnerable way to protect data is bound to burst some bubbles.
 After all, this is the gospel truth among IT professionals who live in a world of clean, sanitized, statistics that don’t always account for how dirty the real world can be.

-If you’re not skipping this section, then you’re either unfamiliar with the term or don’t have anything better to do with your time.
-In short, an air gapped system is one that does not communicate with the outside world through a network.
+If you’re not skipping this section, you’re either unfamiliar with the term or don’t have anything better to do with your time.
+In short, an air-gapped system does not communicate with the outside world through a network.

-Have you ever unplugged your computer from the internet to connect it to a new router or some other piece of networking gear?
-That system was air gapped the entire time it was disconnected.
+Have you ever unplugged your computer from the internet to connect it to a new router or some other networking gear?
+That system was air-gapped the entire time it was disconnected.

-Often times, a company or individual will have air gapped systems to keep a cache of unadulterated data.
-Perhaps this is a database backup, a repository of sensitive information about clients, a collection of secret cat videos, et cetera.
+Often, a company or individual will have air-gapped systems to keep a cache of unadulterated data.
+Perhaps this is a database backup, a repository of sensitive client information, a collection of secret cat videos, et cetera.

-The content of the data is not quite as important as why this data has to be stored in a computer completely disconnected from the internet.
-A good reason to air gap—often the most prevalent—is to protect the data from network intrusion.
+The content of the data is not quite as important as why this data has to be stored in a computer wholly disconnected from the internet.
+A good reason for to air gap—often the most prevalent—is to protect the data from network intrusion.

-A hacker trying to access sensitive data remotely is going to be met with a solid wall of air between himself and the destination of his attack, hence the choice to name this simple method thusly.
+A hacker trying to access sensitive data remotely will be met with a solid wall of air between himself and the destination of his attack, hence the choice to name this simple method.
 At least for now, there isn’t a way to hack air…

 Or is there?

-Although the idea of air gapping is so simple that even a dog can accidentally execute it by chewing through cables, even the most elegant ideas have flaws that hit them like a train crashing into an oil truck.
+Although air gapping is so simple that even a dog can accidentally execute it by chewing through cables, even the most elegant ideas have flaws that hit them like a train crashing into an oil truck.

-It’s absurd for a hacker to engage in a resource-intensive battle against so many points of failure just to get a sophisticated device hooked up that might be able to exfiltrate data without a hitch or corruption.
-If you want to beat an air gapped system, just find a way through the air.
+It’s absurd for a hacker to engage in a resource-intensive battle against so many points of failure to get a sophisticated device hooked up that might be able to exfiltrate data without a hitch or corruption.
+Find a way through the air if you want to beat an air-gapped system.

-Even air gapped systems cannot escape a simple truth: Your cybersecurity is only as resilient against attacks as the people you trust to manage it.
-To put it as succinctly and as abundantly clear as possible, air gapping is vulnerable to people.
+Even air-gapped systems cannot escape a simple truth: Your cybersecurity is only as resilient against attacks as the people you trust to manage it.
+To put it briefly and abundantly clear, air gapping is vulnerable to people.

-The “people” vulnerability is a concept older than cybersecurity, or even computers.
+The “people” vulnerability is a concept older than cybersecurity or computers.
 Protected ancient texts have been stolen in the past by the protectors themselves.
-Secrets have accidentally slipped the tongues of naive people.
+Secrets have accidentally slipped into the tongues of native people.

-It’s impossible to “people gap” a system; someone has to set it up, another person collects data from the source system, check it, transfer it, etc. If the thumb drive used for the transfer is infected with a trojan horse, then it’s just as easy—or, in many cases, even easier—to extract that data as if the system were connected to a network anyway.
+It’s impossible to “people gap” a system; someone has to set it up, another person collects data from the source system, checks it, transfers it, etc. If the thumb drive used for the transfer is infected with a trojan horse, then it’s just as easy—or, in many cases, even easier—to extract that data as if the system were connected to a network anyway.

-All it takes is for one person in this whole chain of command to be compromised and the whole house of cards collapses in on itself.
-Social engineering is older than computers and it remains, to this day, the most effective way to infiltrate computer-based systems.
+All it takes is for one person in this chain of command to be compromised, and the entire house of cards collapses.
+Social engineering is older than computers, and it remains, to this day, the most effective way to infiltrate computer-based systems.

-The problem with air gapping is that it becomes a sort of safety blanket that people clutch tightly to convince themselves that everything is good in the world and that removing networking equipment from the equation in one single step of a data transfer process is going to vastly reduce the chances of hackers getting what they want.
+The problem with air gapping is that it becomes a sort of safety blanket that people clutch tightly to convince themselves that everything is good in the world and that removing networking equipment from the equation in one single step of a data transfer process is going to reduce the chances of hackers getting what they want vastly.

-The intention of this little piece of discourse is to ensure that people avoid falling under that illusion.
+This piece of discourse intends to ensure that people avoid falling under that illusion.

-Although I’ve just spent a pretty large amount of time doing what essentially can be interpreted as trashing air gapping as a data protection method, it would be misleading to go by that interpretation.
+Although I’ve just spent a lot of time doing what essentially can be interpreted as trashing air gapping as a data protection method, it would be misleading to go by that interpretation.

-In essence, it simplifies and streamlines the process of ensuring that you have a robust system against hackers.
-However, the rest is up to how you manage the people handling that data.
+It simplifies and streamlines, ensuring that you have a robust system against hackers.
+However, the rest is up to managing the people handling that data.

-Every other step in data storage should be set up in such a way that it prevents people from making the fatal mistakes that lead to various other vulnerabilities that can circumvent disconnection from a network.
-This involves the usual checks for viruses on all connected systems prior to transferring data from them to the air gapped system.
+Every step in data storage should be set up to prevent people from making fatal mistakes that lead to various other vulnerabilities that can circumvent disconnection from a network.
+This involves checking for viruses on all connected systems before transferring data from them to the air-gapped system.

 It also involves other preventative measures, such as:

-Access management and protections against possible sabotage are among the most key concepts in establishing the sanitized conditions that make air gapping work in the first place.
+Access management and protections against possible sabotage are among the most critical concepts in establishing the sanitized conditions that do air gapping work in the first place.
 Air is the final link in the chain, not the only one that should be focused on.